James-Ding/LanguageCOME/docs/COME_types.md

 # COME Data Types

-The COME language provides a set of fixed-width primitive integer types and a  type.
+The COME language provides a set of fixed-width primitive types and composite types.

 ## Primitive Types